Sophie Morgan: Career in television

-In 2004, 9 months after her accident, Morgan took part in the first series of BBC Two's Beyond Boundaries, which followed 11 disabled people on an expedition to traverse 220 miles across Nicaragua from its Atlantic coast to its Pacific coast.
+In 2004, nine months after her accident, Morgan took part in the first series of BBC Two's Beyond Boundaries, which followed 11 disabled people on an expedition to traverse 220 miles across Nicaragua from its Atlantic coast to its Pacific coast.
 She contracted amoebic dysentery in the jungle, requiring 5 days' hospitalisation, and was unable to complete the expedition.
 A follow-up program, Beyond Boundaries: Where Are They Now?, was broadcast in 2009.

 In 2008, Morgan appeared in BBC Three's Britain's Missing Top Model.
 For the series, 8 women with disabilities competed to impress a panel of judges and "prove that they have what it takes to become a model."
 The winner received a fashion shoot for Marie Claire magazine with photographer Rankin.
 Danny Cohen said that the series aimed to challenge boundaries in the beauty and fashion industries."
 Morgan was the runner-up to Kelly Knox.
 In 2011, Morgan was one of 12 women who were part of Stella McCartney's Adidas campaign for her 'MY2012' sportswear collection.

 In 2013, Morgan presented Licence to Kill, a documentary for BBC Three about road accidents like hers caused by young drivers.
 The documentary won the Royal Television Society's award for Best Current Affairs film of 2013.
 Tom Sutcliffe, for The Independent, described it as "an often heartbreaking film, focusing on the misery that follows road-traffic accidents and the terrifying insouciance of young people about their own survival."
-Following broadcast of the film, Morgan teamed up with BBC Learning and Drive iQ to launch the Licence to Kill Schools Tour, visiting schools and colleges to promote young driver safety.
-The tour was endorsed by organizations including Road Safety GB, Transport for London, and RoadSafe.